THIS DATE IN HISTORY: May 16

 1976: The Philadelphia Flyers' aspirations of winning the Stanley Cup for a third consecutive year end when the Montreal Canadiens win 5-3 at the Spectrum to complete a sweep of the Final.

-Guy Lafleur breaks a 3-3 tie at 14:18 of the third period and Frank Mahovlich beats Flyers goalie Wayne Stephenson less than a minute later for the Canadiens, who win their 19th championship and the first of four in a row.
+Guy Lafleur scores at 14:18 of the third period to make it 4-3 and Frank Mahovlich beats Flyers goalie Wayne Stephenson less than a minute later for the Canadiens, who win their 19th championship and the first of four in a row.

-Flyers forward Reggie Leach, who scores less than a minute into the game, is awarded the Conn Smythe Trophy as Stanley Cup Playoff MVP after he sets a postseason record with 19 goals.
+Flyers forward Reggie Leach, who gives Philadelphia a 1-0 lead when he scores less than a minute into the game, is awarded the Conn Smythe Trophy as Stanley Cup Playoff MVP after he sets a postseason record with 19 goals.
 He's still the only non-goaltender on the losing team to win the award.

 Video: Memories: MTL wins 11th consecutive SCF game